cybertraining-dsc/fa20-523-326/project/project.md

 ## 7. Conclusion

 The analysis done above with the limited dataset showed that there are considerable gaps in avg yield per in-milk buffalo of state Punjab and Haryana compared to other states in top 10 list.
+Both the state have larger share of Murrah breed buffalos.
 Based on the data trends it appears possible to increase the production past current number attended.
 Though this would need to combine different methods and multiple strategies.

 ## 8. Acknowledgements